garrandall/popular-music-data/tracks/dark-knight-dummo-trippie-redd-travis-scott.md

 Know I keep a ratchet (alright)
-If you play, boy I'll turn your ass to ashes, yeah Automatic, doo, doo, doo, doo, bitch, I'm blasting yeah Ooh, put you in a casket, yeah
+If you play, boy I'll turn your ass to ashes, yeah Automatic, doo, doo, doo, doo, bitch, I'm blasting yeah Oh put you in a casket, yeah
 Money stretch long, it's elastic
 I don't know what planet I'm on (I'm on Mars)
 I'm a king, lil bitch watch the throne